Five inmates who escaped from SFC Jail back in custody

-All five inmates who escaped the St. Francois County Jail last week are back in custody following a run-in with authorities in Ohio Friday.
+All five inmates who escaped the St. Francois County Jail last week are back in custody following a run-in with authorities in Ohio, Jan.
+20.

-Just after 9 a.m.
-Saturday, St. Francois County Sheriff Dan Bullock said they learned that the last of the two, 26-year-old Dakota Pace and 37-year-old Lujuan Tucker, were arrested overnight in Butler County, Ohio, north of Cincinnati.
+Just after 9 a.m., Saturday, Jan.
+21, St. Francois County Sheriff Dan Bullock said they learned that the last two, 26-year-old Dakota Pace and 37-year-old Lujuan Tucker, were arrested overnight in Butler County, Ohio, north of Cincinnati.

 At about midnight Saturday, St. Francois County officials announced they received notification late Friday from the Ohio State Highway Patrol confirming the arrests of two other escaped jail inmates: Kelly McSean, 52, and Aaron Sebastian, 30.
 The two fugitives were reportedly taken into custody in or near Butler County, Ohio, late Friday evening.